 Sofia: In the capital of Bulgaria, ruins of an old fortress and city wall have been discovered during the planning stage for the proposed lines 1 and 2.
 Two scenarios have been considered when planning the intersection beween those lines at Serdika station.
 The first option was to build the metro tunnels away from the archaeological site and to keep the archaeological research for later; the second option was to build the intersection beneath the archeological reserve, utilize the construction for excavation and set up a pedestrian underpass with an archaeological exposition.
 In cooperation with the Committee for Culture the second option has been chosen.
 [11, 15].

-Thessaloniki: The second metro in Greece, which is scheduled to open in 2010, spawned Thessaloniki's largest-ever excavation site and will shed light on the history and topography of Hellenistic, Byzantine, and Roman periods.
+Thessaloniki: The second metro in Greece, which is still under construction, spawned Thessaloniki's largest-ever excavation site and will shed light on the history and topography of Hellenistic, Byzantine, and Roman periods.
 A memorandum of cooperation between the Ministry of Culture, Attiko Metro, and the construction firm specifies ways for how findings should be preserved, stored, protected, transported, restored, documented and displayed at the six underground stations along the ancient Via Egnatia .

 Vienna: The capital of Austria began metro construction in 1969, an opportunity already being eagerly awaited by historians.
 Archaeologists have been involved from the very beginning of the construction work and could sometimes even helpfully warn the engineers about obstacles in the soil.
 The efficient cooperation resulted in lots of important archaeological findings while unexpected delays could be minimized.
 A subset of the artifacts is now displayed in a few stations .